aiven/devportal/docs/products/postgresql/howto/create-read-replica.rst

 Read-replica for disaster recovery
 ----------------------------------
-In case of high-availability, distribution occurs across the available availability zones within a single region.
-While a default multi-region service, with node allocation spanning multiple regions, is not provided, this capability can still be attained.
-This can be accomplished by initially establishing a high-availability PostgreSQL service within a single region.
-Subsequently, a remote read replica can be configured in a different region or even on an alternate cloud platform.This approach introduces an additional node in the distinct region/cloud, although it does not function as a hot standby node.
-It can, however, be manually promoted to a "primary" role, operating as an independent standalone service.
+High availability enables data distribution across availability zones within a single region.
+To accomplish that without a default multi-region service with node allocation spanning multiple regions, you can take the following steps:

+- Establish a high-availability Aiven for PostgreSQL service within a single region.
+- Configure a remote read-only replica in a different region or even on an alternate cloud platform.

+As a result, you introduce an additional node in the distinct region/cloud.
+Since this node does not work as a hot standby node, you might want to promote it manually to the primary role, which makes it operate as an independent standalone service.